Mary Cummins, Real Estate Appraiser, Animal Advocates, Los Angeles, California

 Appraiser inspected subject property (date) at 12:00 pm.
 Subject is over 15 miles south west of the location of the Bobcat fire.
 The location of the Bobcat fire was 34° 14' 27.6?
 N, 117° 52' 4.8?
 W. The Bobcat fire started September 6, 2020 and was fully contained December 18, 2020.
 Subject structure, neighborhood, supporting facilities, transportation systems were not affected in any way by the Bobcat fire."

-You can also use the CDAIR form by itself which is made specifically for disaster inspections.
+Some say the use the CDAIR form by itself which is made specifically for disaster inspections.
 Here are the CDAIR and DAIR forms in one file.
 The CDAIR is three pages and DAIR is one page.
-Use one or the other.
 If the client insists on the 1004D form, you can add the CDAIR or DAIR to the 1004D.
 You could even do the report on a blank piece of paper if you add the proper text and data needed.
 The forms make it much easier and standardized for underwriters, lenders and others to view.
+I added this because some appraisers say they only use the CDAIR or DAIR form.
+Laws vary by state and type of loan.

 https://drive.google.com/file/d/1Wz8sJV3JQpTKQTO-ZT_F5VnWUkH7IW2a/view?usp=sharing